-Above: Two lines showing the largest size of the Lapidar-Schriften.
-Scan from the E.J.
+Above, I have reproduced a two-line specimen showing the largest size of the Lapidar-Schriften from a scan of E.J.
 Genzsch GmbH’s 1902 catalog.

 Whenever a designer speaks to me about this site, they’ll invariably say, “you need to have some shorter posts, too.”
 My last entry was a 3,300-word update on my ongoing research project to catalog all the sans serif typefaces sold in Germany during the nineteenth century.
 In August, I published a 4,700-word essay documenting the spread of a single type design through the German-speaking typefoundry network: a heavy sans originally named Zeitungs-Grotesk.
 Since then, I have prepared an essay of similar length on a nineteenth-century italic sans, but I have been wary of finishing.
 We’ve been on lockdown in Germany since November, and there are still images and information I’d like to pull out into that article from various libraries.
 Yet, these are all closed.

 Recently, a type designer wrote to ask if I could provide him with some information about Genzsch & Heyse’s Lapidar.
 There is not much about the Lapidar typeface to be found online; Fonts In Use reports that Fabian Harb has designed an unreleased revival for Dinamo, but I am not able to even find a sample of that work-in-progress on the Dinamo site.
 Fonts In Use also has an entry for Genzsch & Heyse‘s original Lapidar, and there is a nice showing in this specimen on Letterform Archive’s Online Archive.
 Below is the historical information I pulled together as an answer to that inquiry.

 A typical nineteenth-century development process: majuscules first, minuscules later